 16 Essential Items for Your Car Winter Emergency Kit

 There are many car winter emergency kits available online.
-However, building your own ensures that you have exactly what you need and that you know how to use the items.
+However, building your own helps ensure that you have exactly what you need and that you know how to use the items.

 READ MORE: How to build your own roadside emergency kit

-While it's impossible to predict what you might need in an emergency, federal and state agencies agree that the following items will help you respond to the most common winter emergencies.
-Some items on the list are designed to get your car back on the road, while others will keep you safe until help arrives.
+It's impossible to predict what you might need in an emergency, but federal and state agencies agree that the following items will help you respond to the most common winter emergencies.
+Some items on the list are designed to get your car back on the road, while others can help you stay safe until help arrives.
+We've broken them down into three basic categories that you can use to think about winter safety.

 A first aid kit contains bandages, antiseptics, scissors and other medical supplies that you may need in an emergency.
-If you're in an accident and help isn't immediately available, a basic first-aid kit allows you to treat minor cuts and scrapes until first responders arrive.
-After purchasing a first aid kit, make sure you're familiar with it and know how to use the items that are inside.
+If you're in an accident and help isn't immediately available, a basic first aid kit allows you to treat minor cuts and scrapes until first responders arrive.
+After purchasing a first aid kit, make sure you are familiar with it and know how to use the items that are inside.

 2. Jumper cables